 The garden at Kingston Lacy

-Throughout the summer look out for beautiful bedding displays in the Sunk Garden and delightful Dahlias which will fill the South Terrace in front of the house.
+Look out for beautiful bedding displays in the Sunk Garden and delightful Dahlias which will fill the South Terrace in front of the house.

 Visit the newly restored Parterre to see summer bedding schemes inspired by the White Bedroom in the house.